PrinceDavis19/PrinceDavis19/README.md

 ## Hi there 👋
-I am a male student currently learning coding in html and c. am looking to collaborate in projects that may increase my experiencein general.
+I am a male student currently taking a course in tellecomunication and IT learning coding in html and c.
+I currentlynit involved in any project but looking to collaborate in projects that may increase my experience in general. i can be found in email at princedavisokodhe19@gmail.com

 <!--